Yarles404/EVCache-wiki/Example:-EVCache-using-Eureka.md

 Below example depicts the use case for storing customer data in EVCache and using [Eureka](https://github.com/Netflix/eureka) to discover & manage EVCache instances.
 The name of the EVCache cluster is called as **EVCACHE_CUSTOMER** and the cache name is called as **cid**.

 ### Creating EVCache instance
-Create an instance of EVCache using the Builder passing the app name **EVCACHE_CUSTOMER** and the cache name called as **cid**.
-The cache name (optional) is used to prefix the keys stored in EVCache to avoid cache collisions.
+Create an instance of EVCache using the Builder passing the app name **EVCACHE_CUSTOMER** and the cache prefix called as **cid**.
+The cache prefix (optional) is used to prefix the keys stored in EVCache to avoid cache collisions if the evcache cluster is shared across multiple use cases.
 ```java

 public class MyClient {